-Based on the analysis of the observed ratios for each of the selected companies and based on its experience working with corporations on various merger and acquisition transactions, Perella Weinberg selected representative ranges of enterprise value as a multiple of estimated EBITDA for fiscal year 2010 and price per share as a multiple of estimated EPS for fiscal year 2010 of the selected companies of 6.0x to 7.0x and 10.0x to 12.0x, respectively, in order to derive an illustrative comparable company-based market valuation of PBG.
-These multiple ranges were derived based on banded distribution around the observed comparable multiples of the selected companies described above.
-By applying these ranges of multiples to the relevant PBG statistic, this analysis implied a range for PBG common stock of approximately \$23.00 to \$31.00 based on Street Projections, approximately \$21.00 to \$32.00 based on Management Base Case and approximately \$23.00 to \$33.00 based on Management Upside Case.
+Based on the analysis of the relevant ratios for each of the selected companies, Perella Weinberg selected representative ranges of financial multiples of the selected companies and applied these ranges of multiples to the relevant PBG statistic.
+Based on the calculations set forth above, this analysis implied a range for PBG common stock of approximately \$23.00 to \$31.00 based on Street Projections, approximately \$21.00 to \$32.00 based on Management Base Case and approximately \$23.00 to \$33.00 based on Management Upside Case.